mk-fg/reliable-discord-client-irc-daemon/README.md

 -   Discord allows channels and users to have exactly same visible name, which is not a big deal for users (due to one-way translation), but still disambiguated irc-side.

--   Gateway websocket [can use zlib compression], which makes inspecting protocol in browser devtools a bit inconvenient. [gw-ws-har-decode.py] helper script in this repo can be used to decompress/decode websocket messages saved from chromium-engine browser devtools (pass `-h/--help` option for info on how to do it).
+-   Gateway websocket [can use zlib compression] (and [zstd in non-browser apps]), which makes inspecting protocol in browser devtools a bit inconvenient.

+    [gw-ws-har-decode.py] helper script in this repo can be used to decompress/decode websocket messages saved from chromium-engine browser devtools (pass `-h/--help` option for info on how to do it).

+-   Run `./rdircd --test` for info on some extra development/testing helper commands.

+    `dev-cmds = yes` under `[debug]` also enables some runtime helpers in #rdircd.control.

 -   Adding support for initiating private chats might be a bad idea, as [Cordless] dev apparently got banned for that, and since these seem to be main spam vector,